Home » Power Plant » Diesel Power Plant: [Layout, Working, Advantages, Diagrams] PDF

 2. Air Intake and exhaust system

 This consists of a compressor, a filter for the supply of air, and pipes for exhaust gases.
 Filters are provided to remove dust, dirt, etc., from the incoming air.
-In the exhaust system, a silencer is provided to reduce the noise.
+In the exhaust system, a silencer is offered to reduce the noise.

-Followings are the functions of the air intake system:
+The followings are the functions of the air intake system:

 1. To clean the intake air supply.